Table of contents

 SUPPORT SECTIONS USING IMAGERY: Scanning readers love pictures and photos.
 Using images is an entire blog post all by itself (parking lot?)
 Look for images, videos, infographics, or other visual media that supports the subject matter.

 Optimize for SEO in Four Steps

-Now that you have a post, your content needs to be SEO friendly.
-You need to add clues to the content that search bots will use to assess what you’ve written.
+Now that you have a post, your content needs to be SEO-friendly.
+To write content that ranks, you need to add clues to the content that search bots will use to assess what you’ve written.